 “Arise!
 Awake!
 And stop not until the goal is reached.”

-Born and raised in Kolkata, he was originally called Narendra Nath Datta, and acquired the name, Swami Vivekananda, when he became a monk.
-Born in an affluent family, Swamiji was always intrigued by spirituality and philosophy.
+Although he was born into an affluent family, Swamiji was always intrigued by spirituality and philosophy.

 When he reached the threshold of youth, Swamiji passed through a period of spiritual crisis when he was troubled by doubts about the existence of God.

 At this time, he met his then guru and mentor Sri Ramakrishna, and straightaway asked him a question that no one had been able to answer for him till then: “Sir, have you seen God?”
 Without a moment’s hesitation, Sri Ramakrishna replied, “Yes, I have.
 I see Him as clearly as I see you, only in a much intense sense.”

 After removing several doubts from Swamiji’s mind, Sri Ramakrishna won him over and thus began their guru-disciple relationship.